 What Is The GDPR?

 The GDPR in summary, is Europe’s new framework of data protection laws that will replace the previous 1995 protection directive, which is what the current UK law is based upon.
-On the 25th May 2018 the UK’s Information Commissioner’s Office (ICO) will enforce the law.
+GDPR came into effect on the 25th May 2018.
+The UK’s Information Commissioner’s Office (ICO) are responsible for enforcing the law.

 After four years of discussion and negotiation, the GDPR was adopted by both the European Parliament and the European Council in April 2016.
 After it’s publication in the EU Official Journal in May 2016, a two year preparation period was enforced, to give businesses until 2018 to prepare for changes.

 All businesses that ‘processes’ personal data (any information relating to an identified or identifiable natural person) in the UK will have to comply.
 And yes, even after Brexit, the GDPR will still apply to UK companies.

 Currently each EU member state operates under the current 1995 data protection regulations.
 In the UK, the current Data Protection Act 1998 sets out how your personal information can be used by companies and the government.

 The GDPR changes how personal data be used, and these updates will be included in the new Data Protection Bill, as published by the UK government.

 The UK government says the Bill sets out a number of exemptions from the GDPR, which include added protectionist for journalists, scientific and historical researchers and anti-doping agencies who handle people’s information.

 Although the UK’s Bill may be slightly different to the GDPR, it’s important to note that almost everything the GDPR sets out will be covered in the UK’s Bill, so all UK companies must still work towards full compliance to the GDPR.